 Taking helmets away, however, is a different matter.
 That rule change costs nothing and, were it implemented, American football tackling would change very quickly indeed.
 It would revert almost overnight to something closer to rugby, Munger argues.
 What’s more, it would make the game more human, as players would be recognizable not just by name and number but by their faces — a marketing optimization that NBA, Major League Baseball and international soccer have enjoyed and exploited for some time.

 And yet it’s quite impossible to accurately forecast what such a change — what any change in the rules, equipment, geography, fashion, and legal reality — might mean 5, 10, 15 years from now.
 NFL brass and their attendant kinesthesiologists can study these issues all they want, and journalists can further weigh in, as I’ve done here.
 But there are no guarantees in this realm.
-Changing something like helmet use might well have one desired affect, in the short term.
-But there is equal risk that rules and tactics will adapt/evolve in ways that prove even more dangerous for participants — precisely because they’re not wearing helmets.
+While changing something like helmet use might well have one desired affect, in the short term, there is equal risk that rules and tactics will adapt/evolve in ways that prove even more dangerous for participants — precisely because they’re not wearing helmets.

 It’s also instructive to understand that American football has been here before.
 At the turn of the 19th century, the game’s dangers provoked an arguably more widespread anxiety and heated public outcry.
 After all, participation wasn’t just concussing players with dire long-term consequences; it was killing them straightaway.
 In 1905, at least 18 people died on the field, playing football.
 According to the Washington Post, some 45 football players died between 1900 and October 1905, “many from internal injuries, broken necks, concussions or broken backs.”

-Then-President Theodore Roosevelt, a noted fan of football and rigorous, manly pursuits of all kinds, was inevitably drawn into this fray.
+Then-President Theodore Roosevelt, a noted fan of football and rigorous manly pursuits of all kinds, was inevitably drawn into this fray.
 Early in 1905, he used his bully pulpit to call for reform and ultimately summoned to the White House coaching luminaries from three big-time football factories of the day: Harvard, Yale and Princeton.
 Nothing came of that skull session but later that year, in November, when Union College halfback Harold Moore died on the field (of cerebral hemorrhage, after being kicked in the head while trying to tackle a New York University opponent), a tipping point was reached.
-Columbia, Duke and Northwestern suspended their football programs summarily and Roosevelt called his patrician Big Three buddies back to 1600 Pennsylvania Avenue.
+Columbia, Duke and Northwestern all suspended their football programs summarily and Roosevelt called his patrician Big Three buddies back to 1600 Pennsylvania Avenue.

 This meeting did have an effect.
 Several important new rules were introduced for the 1906 season.
-One followed Munger’s formula, borrowing something back from rugby (at that time, not so distant a cousin) by allowing teams to cede possession, at any time, by kicking the ball downfield — instead of simply running the ball into the line four times, absorbing that 25 percent more punishment, and turning the ball over downs.
+One followed Munger’s formula, borrowing something back from rugby (at that time, not so distant a cousin) by allowing teams to cede possession, at any time, by punting the ball downfield — instead of simply running the ball into the line four times, absorbing that 25 percent more punishment, and turning the ball over downs.

 Another stopped and reset the game when a player went to ground with the ball.
 This mitigated the mayhem inherent to pig-piling and incessant ball-prying (in rugby, there remains no stoppage; ball carriers must instead relinquish the ball once tackled to the ground).

-Implementation of the forward pass is another fairly direct outgrowth of the 1906 reform effort.
+Implementation of the forward pass is another fairly direct outgrowth of the 1906 anti-violence reform effort.
 Not until 1913 did anyone figure out how to actually win games using this novel tactic (Notre Dame made its reputation turning that trick), but the mere threat of forward passing changed the game immediately.
 It spread defenses and drew men away from the line of scrimmage, where most of the mangling, mauling and maiming had been perpetrated.

 On-field fatalities all but disappeared in wake of these changes.
 It took 70 further years of evolution to bring us Jack Tatum and Daryl Stingley.
 That was 1978, the height of Pittsburgh center Mike Webster’s Hall of Fame career.
 Today he is dead, a victim of CTE — one of hundreds and hundreds.
 One imagines that Munger isn’t the only rugby fan who looks across the ages at its sister sport and says to himself, “Dearie me.
 That’s not cricket.
 Not at all. ”